markmandel/jruby-lwjgl/README.md

 As I'm learning LWJGL and OpenGL, I'm uploading examples here and writing blog posts on my [blog](http://www.compoundtheory.com)

+The study material is [Learning Modern 3D Graphics Programming](http://arcsynthesis.org/gltut/)

 This is set up as a gem for convenience, although I can't see why you would want to install it.

 Please note: This was developed and tested on Linux.
-The native entensions for Windows and OSX are in this repository as well, but I've done no testing.
+The native extensions for Windows and OSX are in this repository as well, but I've done no testing.
 So pull requests to make it work on other platforms will be appreciated!

 ## Usage